-Alignment Criterion 4: Materials provide explicit and systematic instruction and diagnostic support in phonics, vocabulary development, syntax, and fluency.
-These foundational skills are necessary and central components of an effective, comprehensive reading program designed to develop proficient readers with the capacity to comprehend texts across a range of types and disciplines.
+Alignment Criterion 4: Materials provide explicit and systematic instruction and diagnostic support in concepts of print, letter recognition, phonemic awareness, phonics, word awareness, vocabulary development, syntax, and fluency.
+These foundational skills are necessary and central components of an effective, comprehensive early reading program designed to develop proficient readers with the capacity to comprehend texts across a range of types and disciplines.